1HD22/ISOM-5140/Lab-7.md

 2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording.

    <img width="700" src="https://github.com/user-attachments/assets/fcf06a9b-6278-42d8-b6ff-313d239205de" />

+   > It might take some time before your resources are fully captured. **If you don't see anything under Resource Identifier, try narrowing the search by choosing *AWS EC2 SecurityGroup* under *Resource Type*.**

    The *Resource inventory*  page lists three security groups that AWS Config is recording, along with the default configuration recorder you set up in Step 1 (your security group IDs will differ, but they should resemble the ones shown in the reference screenshot).
 Recall that in Step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.